antonyjiss/Bellabeat-Case-Study/README.md

 ## Prepare
 > Summary Of Data

-&nbsp;&nbsp; The [Kaggle database](https://www.kaggle.com/datasets/arashnic/fitbit) included eighteen diffrent files, which share informations about activity, steps, intensity, calories, sleep, heart rate and weight of around 33 Fitbit users, period of two months in 2016.
+&nbsp;&nbsp; The Kaggle database contains a wealth of information, comprising of eighteen different files, each detailing various aspects of activity, such as steps, intensity, calories burned, sleep patterns, heart rate and weight, among other metrics.
+The data pertains to approximately 33 Fitbit users and covers a two-month period in 2016.

 > Limitations of Data